All Episodes

 But I'm shocked when liberals will even attempt to defend this or even attempt to say that this is something that can be justified even no matter what.

-I mean, if a woman is going to if there's a baby that is viable, that is a living breathing soul.
+I mean, if a woman is going to, if there's a baby that is viable, that is a living, breathing soul.

-And we have scientists that will say there's we found a bacteria possibly on Mars.
+And we have scientists that will say there's, we found a bacteria possibly on Mars.

-There might be life on Mars, but yet they're not considering uh an embryo in a human being uh a living creature.
+But yet they're not considering an embryo in a human being a living creature.

 And now we've gone to the point where they will actually terminate a child.

-And Sean, I this goes beyond politics.
+And Sean, This goes beyond politics.

 They'll save a worm.